-The Jawaharlal Nehru Centre for Advanced Scientific Research was established by the Government of India in 1989 as part of the centenary celebrations of Pandit Jawaharlal Nehru.
+The Jawaharlal Nehru Centre for Advanced Scientific Research established by the Government of India in 1989 as part of the centenary celebrations of Pandit Jawaharlal Nehru, has completed the first decade of its existence.
 Located in Bangalore, it functions in close academic collaboration with the Indian Institute of Science.

-The Centre functions as an autonomous institution devoted to advanced scientific research.
+The Centre is an autonomous institution devoted to advanced scientific research.
 It promotes programmes in chosen frontier areas of science and engineering and supports workshops and symposia in these areas.
 It also has programmes to encourage young talent.